-The confidentiality procedures described apply to the personally identifiable information of a child and the child's family that:

-- Is contained in early intervention records collected, used, or maintained under Part C by WV BTT, RAUs, service coordinators and direct service practitioners; and - Applies from the point in time when the child is referred for early intervention services under Part C until the later of when the participating agency is no longer required to maintain or no longer maintains that information under applicable Federal and State laws.
+The confidentiality procedures described apply to the personally identifiable information of a child and the child's family that is contained in early intervention records collected, used or maintained under Part C by WVBTT, RAUs, service coordinators, and direct service practitioners.
+Procedural safeguard protections apply from the point in time when the child is referred for early intervention services under Part C until the participating agency is no longer required to maintain or no longer maintains the child and family's information under applicable federal and state laws.